Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 #### Install Dependencies

-Run the following set of commands to install package dependencies and [Grunt](http://gruntjs.com)
+From the `brackets-shell` directory, run the following set of commands to install package dependencies and [Grunt](http://gruntjs.com)

 ```
 npm install